ElderByte-/hibernate-setFirstResult-mssql/README.md

 # hibernate-setFirstResult-mssql
-A test case to show that setFirstResult works with hibernate 4 but no longer with hibernate 5.
+A test-case to show that setFirstResult works on a MSSQL 2000 Server with Hibernate 4 but no longer with Hibernate 5.